kazilab/BioPy/README.md

 # BioPy
-Python Essentials for Biomedical Data Exploration: An Introductory Guide
+Python Essentials for Biomedical Data Analysis: An Introductory Guide